How to rip CD to MP3

 To MP3 Converter and To Audio Converter allow ripping CDs to high-quality MP3s with automatic format settings in a few easy steps:

 • Audio Format: MP3 (MPEG Audio Layer 3).
-You don't need to select this option into MP3 Converter.
+You don't need to choose this option in MP3 Converter.

 • Bit Rate Mode: 'Constant Bit Rate.'